gloluz/travel-destination-html-css/README.md

 ## Description

-This project is a copy of TripAdvisor website page.
+This project is a copy of TripAdvisor website page only in HTML / CSS.

 ## Installation